NetBurner 3.5.8

 This NetBurner application demonstrates the creation and management of multiple VLAN (Virtual Local Area Network) interfaces on a single Ethernet port.
 The application creates three different VLAN interfaces with different configurations and provides both web-based and serial console interfaces for monitoring network status.

 To build this example MULTIHOME must be enabled in predef.h.
-Rather than change the file in \nburn\nbrtos\include, use the override feature and add predef.h to your project.
+Rather than edit the system file in nbrtos/include, this example uses the SDK override feature: it ships a local overload/nbrtos/include/predef-overload.h that defines MULTIHOME (and raises NUM_MULTI_INTERFACES) just for this project.
+The interfaces created are:

 • Ethernet 0, DHCP, VLAN ID 1